canh25xp/GraduationThesis/OUTLINES.md

 ### Completing Current Functions/Tasks

-1. **Support for Additional Languages**: Currently, GecWeb is limited to English GEC.
+1. Support for Additional Languages: Currently, GecWeb is limited to English GEC.
 Future work could involve extending the system to support other languages by incorporating GEC models trained on multilingual datasets.
-2. **Improved Combination Methods**: While ESC and MEMT are effective combination methods, there is room for improvement.
+2. Improved Combination Methods: While ESC and MEMT are effective combination methods, there is room for improvement.
 Future work could explore more advanced combination techniques, such as reinforcement learning or ensemble learning, to further improve the accuracy of the system.
-3. **Enhanced User Interface**: The user interface of GecWeb could be further enhanced by adding features such as **grammar explanations**, **contextual suggestions**, and **personalized feedback** based on the user's proficiency level.
+3. Enhanced User Interface: The user interface of GecWeb could be further enhanced by adding features such as grammar explanations, contextual suggestions, and personalized feedback* based on the user's proficiency level.

 ### New Directions for Improvement and Upgrading

-1. **Real-Time Collaboration**: Future versions of GecWeb could include features for **real-time collaboration**, allowing multiple users to work on the same document simultaneously.
+1. Real-Time Collaboration: Future versions of GecWeb could include features for real-time collaboration, allowing multiple users to work on the same document simultaneously.
 This would be particularly useful for educational settings, where students and teachers can collaborate on writing assignments.
-2. **Integration with Other NLP Tools**: GecWeb could be integrated with other NLP tools, such as **machine translation**, **text summarization**, and **sentiment analysis**, to provide a more comprehensive writing assistant.
+2. Integration with Other NLP Tools: GecWeb could be integrated with other NLP tools, such as machine translation, text summarization, and sentiment analysis, to provide a more comprehensive writing assistant.
-3. **Adaptive Learning**: Future work could explore the use of **adaptive learning techniques** to personalize the corrections and feedback provided by GecWeb based on the user's writing style and proficiency level.
+3. Adaptive Learning: Future work could explore the use of adaptive learning techniques* to personalize the corrections and feedback provided by GecWeb based on the user's writing style and proficiency level.
 This would make the system more effective for language learners.
-4. **Deployment on Cloud Platforms**: To further improve accessibility, GecWeb could be deployed on **cloud platforms** such as AWS or Google Cloud, allowing users to access the system from anywhere without the need for local installation.
+4. Deployment on Cloud Platforms: To further improve accessibility, GecWeb could be deployed on cloud platforms* such as AWS or Google Cloud, allowing users to access the system from anywhere without the need for local installation.
-5. **User Feedback and Iterative Improvement**: Collecting and analyzing user feedback will be crucial for the continuous improvement of GecWeb.
-Future work could involve implementing a **feedback mechanism** within the system to gather user input and iteratively improve the system based on real-world usage.
+5. User Feedback and Iterative Improvement: Collecting and analyzing user feedback will be crucial for the continuous improvement of GecWeb.
+Future work could involve implementing a feedback mechanism* within the system to gather user input and iteratively improve the system based on real-world usage.

 ### Long-Term Vision

-The long-term vision for GecWeb is to create a **universal writing assistant** that can be used by anyone, anywhere, to improve their writing skills.
+The long-term vision for GecWeb is to create a universal writing assistant* that can be used by anyone, anywhere, to improve their writing skills.
 By continuing to innovate and expand the capabilities of GecWeb, I hope to make state-of-the-art GEC technology accessible to a global audience, particularly those in developing countries who stand to benefit the most from such tools.